gilbertokalibra/coursera-getting-and-cleaning-data/README.md

 2. Load run_analysis.R into R Studio.
 For that you need just type source('./run_analysis.R').
 That does itself the following.
   - Create a "Project UCI HAR Dataset" folder.
   - Download the data source and put it into "Project UCI HAR Dataset" folder.
   - Unzip the data source and Create a "UCI HAR Dataset" folder, which contain all files for our job.
-You can find more information about them in Code Book file.
+You can find more information about them in CodeBook.md file.
 3. Finally, it will generate a new, organized and tidy file called Result.txt into "Project UCI HAR Dataset" folder.